elwint/adb-youtube-dl-mpv-installer/README.md

 ### Default mpv configuration

 Playlist loop is enabled.
-Seek with a s d w, shuffle playlist with shift+s.
+Seek with a s d w, shuffle playlist with shift+s, show playlist with l.